Maarud

 Maarud AS is a Norwegian manufacturer of snack foods.

 Structure

 Their most well known product are various potato chips, branded as "Maarud Potetgull" (lit. 'potato gold'), but the company also produces other foods such as tortilla chips, peanuts, and popcorn.
 The company also has branches in Sweden, Finland and the Baltic states under the names "Estrella" and "Taffel" (in Lithuania).

-The Norwegian branch has the main office in Oslo and production facilities are at Disenå in Sør-Odal.
+The Norwegian branch has the main office in Oslo and production facilities are at Disenå in Sør-Odal Municipality.
 The Swedish company has the main office in Stockholm and production facilities at Angered.
 The Baltic division has production facilities in Kaunas, Lithuania.